Also Known as “Sewing in Ends.”

 If I’m weaving in an end at the beginning of a piece, I usually weave the ends into a few stitches into the row, as pictured here.
 Then I crochet overtop of them, and complete the row.
 Then I might weave a little more into the back of the work and into some stitches in the next row, going in the other direction.
 I do this to make the work more secure.
 The ends are less likely to get pulled out if they’ve been woven in multiple directions.

 The next few photos show me getting back to the crocheting.
-In this picture at right, you can see that I’ve inserted my hook into the next stitch to be worked — right overtop of the woven-in ends.
+In the picture above, you can see that I’ve inserted my hook into the next stitch to be worked — right overtop of the woven-in ends.
 It’s going to be a single crochet stitch…

 …so here’s how the finished single crochet stitch looks.